redis/redis/README.md

 _Note_: `install_server.sh` will not work on Mac OSX; it is built for Linux only.

-The script will ask you a few questions and will setup everything you need to run Redis Community Edition properly as a background daemon that will start again on system reboots.
+The script will ask you a few questions and will setup everything you need to run Redis properly as a background daemon that will start again on system reboots.

-You'll be able to stop and start Redis Community Edition using the script named `/etc/init.d/redis_<portnumber>`, for instance `/etc/init.d/redis_6379`.
+You'll be able to stop and start Redis using the script named `/etc/init.d/redis_<portnumber>`, for instance `/etc/init.d/redis_6379`.

 Code contributions